Cuban Salsa: Vacilala steps

 In the next video, this time from “Salsafición”, Dile Que Si is also regarded as a hand held Vacilala:

 Whenever a Follow is turned to the right, 360 degress, on 1-2-3, it could be considered the start of a Dile Que Si turn even if only Giro steps are used.
 It is important that we have a name for a right turn on 1-2-3, because it is very common.
 That is why we should insist that Dile Que Si is a hand held Vacilala and not just any move that brings the Follow into closed position.

 5 Hammerlock done with Vacilala steps

-When Dile Que Si is done with two hands, the the Lead’s right hand kept low, it becomes the “hammerlock”, the first eight count of the Setenta family of moves.
-The hammerlock can also be done as a Vuelta right turn, which I actually prefer as I have explained in this blogpost: Why open up and tap?.
-The main argument is that since we have so many moves opening like Vacilala, it is nice, for the sake of variation, that we also have many moves starting like a Vuelta right turn.
+When Dile Que Si is done with two hands, the Lead’s right hand kept low, it becomes the “hammerlock”, the first eight count of the Setenta family of moves.
+The hammerlock can also be done as a Vuelta right turn, as I explain in this blogpost: Hammerlock and Setenta

 6 Bad Dile Que Si videos